 - Build and sustain an inclusive school-wide culture for all graduate students

-If you are looking to start a school-based council in your school or department, please contact our Campus Coordinator, Francisco Gutierrez Carranza.
+If you are looking to start a school-based council in your school or department, please contact our Campus Coordinator, Adrien Arias

-As of Fall 2017, here are the current school-based councils that we know of.
-Please contact the students directly if they are from your program/school to see how you can be involved.
+As of Spring 2018, below are the current school-based councils on campus.
+Please contact the students directly if they are from your program/school to learn about becoming involved.

 Arts & Humanities